Integrating into Webhooks

 2. **Bearer Token Authentication:** Finix will send the webhook with a [Bearer Token](#bearer-token).

-Finix uses the standard Basic authentication format.
-When you set authentication.type to BASIC, each webhook event is sent with a Authorization header formatted as Authorization: Basic <Base64>.
+Finix uses the standard [Basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) format.
+When you set `authentication.type` to `BASIC`, each webhook event is sent with an `Authorization` header formatted as `Authorization: Basic <Base64>`.

 curl "https://finix.sandbox-payments-api.com/webhooks" \